josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

   ┗ 📜 index.svelte
 ```

 Note the _two_ underscores in the file name; this is a SvelteKit convention.
-SvelteKit checks for a `__layout.svelte` file inside `routes` (and every one of its subdirectories), and if found, uses it to "wrap" content anywhere inside that directory (even subdirectories).
-A `__layout.svelte` file at the top level of the `routes` folder will apply globally, for every route in our app.
+SvelteKit checks for a `__layout.svelte` file inside `routes` (and in all of its subdirectories), and if found, uses it to "wrap" content anywhere inside that directory (even subdirectories).
+A layout at the top level of the `routes` folder will apply globally, for every route in our app.
+Layouts in subfolders will only be applied from that folder on down.

 <Callout>
-A <code>__layout.svelte</code> file at the top level of the <code>routes</code> folder will apply globally, for every route in the app.
+A layout at the top level of the <code>routes</code> folder will apply globally, for every route in the&nbsp;app.
+Layouts in subfolders will only be applied from that folder on down.
 </Callout>

-Open up our new `__layout.svelte` file, and let's add a placeholder header and footer to our site, just so we can get a look at the layout file in action:
+Open up our new `__layout.svelte` file, and let's add a placeholder header and footer to our site, just so we can get a look at the layout in action:

 ```svelte
 <!-- __layout.svelte -->